lossanna/RestoreNet/data/raw/README_rawdata.md

 File naming notes:
 - First number corresponds to the R script of the same number. `a` and `b` are so `output` files are listed before `edited` ones.
-- `_output-` indicates the CSV was written from R.
+- `_output-` indicates the CSV was written directly from R and not manually edited.
 - `_edited-` indicates the corresponding CSV written from R was then manually edited, and then read back into script.
 - `-species#_` indicates the CSV is an intermediate step in curating a complete species list, from `01_curate-species-list.R`.
 Numbers correspond between output and edited files, and sequentially mark workflow.
 - `01-dependency_` indicates the CSV is an intermediate step in correcting native status of seeded species, based on information from `subplot` data; produced from `01-dependency_assign-seeded-species-native-status.R` or `01_curate-species-list.R`.